michelp/hillisp/README.md

 GPU is running CUDA kernels.
 In this way it attempts to be as "zero time" as possible.

+hillisp is not a general purpose programming language, but a language for exploring parallel algorithms using extremely powerful, modern GPU hardware.
+It would be inappropraite, for example, to write deployment scripts with it.

 ## xectors

 A xector is constructed using bracket syntax.
 Currently only integer